 A charitable lead unitrust is a separate taxable trust governed by an irrevocable trust agreement.
 You choose the trustee who is responsible for administering your lead trust and guiding the investment of its assets.

 Make payments to the Red Cross that may vary each year

 Your lead unitrust makes payments to the American Red Cross each year equal to a fixed percentage of its value, as revalued annually.
 If the value of your lead unitrust increases, its annual payments will increase.
 If the value of your lead unitrust decreases, its annual payments will also decrease.
 Your lead trust can make payments to more than one charity, if you wish.

 You choose the payment rate

 You choose the percentage of its value that your lead unitrust must distribute to the American Red Cross each year.
 Lead unitrust donors typically select a payment amount that is likely to preserve a substantial remainder for family or other heirs.
 Payments are usually made in annual installments, but semiannual or quarterly installments are possible.

 Remaining assets to heirs

 When your charitable lead unitrust ends, all remaining principal in the trust will be transferred to family members or other heirs you choose.

 While most lead unitrusts last for 10-20 years, other terms are possible.
 Your lead unitrust can last for one or more lives, for a specific length of time, or for a combination of lives and years.
 The term length you choose will depend on when you want your heirs to receive their trust distribution, as well as other factors.

 - Reduce or eliminate gift tax on initial gift if your gift exceeds the then applicable gift tax credit.

 - Avoid all gift and estate tax on asset growth.

 Taxation of the trust

 A lead unitrust is a taxable trust.
 However, a lead trust pays income tax only if its income exceeds the amount it pays to the American Red Cross during the year.
-A careful trustee can balance your lead unitrusts income against its charitable payments in order to minimize its income taxes.
+A careful trustee can balance your lead unitrusts income against its charitable payments to minimize its income taxes.

 Lead unitrusts for grandchildren